 - You will notice an option for Fan Speed (%) or Fan Speed (RPM); we would recommend that you change it to Auto.

-This will allow your motherboard to change the fan-speed according to the temperature of the GPU.
-If you’ve overclocked your GPU, you may have to set custom fan-speeds for the optimum temperature.
+This will allow your motherboard to change the fan speed according to the temperature of the GPU.
+If you’ve overclocked your GPU, you may have to set custom fan speeds for the optimum temperature.
 For that, you should consult this How to overclock your graphics card article by PCGamer.

 CHANGE YOUR GPU FANS:

-If all else fails, there’s a chance that your GPU fans are defected.
-For that, you’ll have to either take your GPU to a repair centre or install the new fans yourself (only if you know how to).
+If all else fails, there’s a chance that your GPU fans are defective.
+For that, you’ll have to either take your GPU to a repair center or install the new fans yourself (only if you know how to).
 You can remove fans out of an old GPU and install those or you can order spare fans online, which cost around $15 for one fan.
 If you don’t know how to install fans into a GPU, you can watch this YouTube video from UFD Tech;

 If you have any further queries, do mention them below and we will respond to you as soon as we can.
 Do you have a recommendation for a solution?
 Comment below and assist others as well.